-Greece: Joint venture company of Motor Oil and PPC Renewables12.
-August 2020. / SEE Energy News
+Greece: Joint venture company of Motor Oil and PPC Renewables, SEE Energy News

 The Board of PPC Renewables, the green energy arm of state-controlled power utility PPC, approved the agreement with oil refiner Motor Oil on the establishment of a joint venture company for the purpose of 100 MW wind project on one of the Greek islands.

 Motor Oil continues to make investments in renewable energy and has recently added 47 MW to its renewable portfolio through the acquisition of shares in two companies -Radiant Solar Holdings and Greensol Holdings, for 45.8 million euros.
 These stakes were previously held by METKA, a member of the Mytilineos group.
 Last October, Motor Oil acquired an 85 % stake of Stefaner Energy, which holds three wind farm production licenses, with a total capacity of 9.4 MW.
 The company’s move into the RES market will not feature the same coverage of other refining and energy sector companies, but they see diversification as necessary for a reduction of the group’s carbon footprint.
 The group also plans to develop solar power plants at its refining units as an energy-saving initiative.
 PPC Renewables has set the establishment of partnerships with local and foreign players on renewable projects as one of its priorities.
 The company recently signed MoUs with German RWE, Portuguese EDP Renovavies and UAE-based Masdar on cooperation in renewable energy field.
 The company also started talks with the Copelouzos Group and Terna Energy for the establishment of a joint venture to operate wind farms on the island of Crete with a total capacity of 1,000 MW.